angelaLazar/oauth-tutorial/index.md

 ## Register the application with GitHub

-To have an application interface with the GitHub API it needs to be registered with GitHub to identify where the authorization requests are originating.
-GitHub identifies applications using a unique `client_id` and `client_secret` for each application.
+For an application to interface with the GitHub API it needs to be registered with GitHub to identify where the authorization requests are originating.
+GitHub identifies applications using a unique `client_id` and `client_secret`.

 Open the form to [register a new application](https://github.com/settings/applications/new).